kaique-silvestre/kaique-silvestre/README.md

-## Hello there I am Kaique👋
+## About Me 👋

-I’m a backend developer in training, currently studying Analysis and Systems Development.
+Hello there!
+My name is Kaique,  I’m a backend developer in training, currently studying Analysis and Systems Development.
 I’m passionate about creating software and coding every day to learn and improve.

 I have experience with Python (Flask, Argparse, Selenium, PySide6) and C#, and I’m familiar with databases like MySQL, SQL Server, and SQLite.
 I also use Git/GitHub for version control.